 The book goes through this exact situation regarding tourist visas and this post also deals a bit about the tourist visa issue.

 The only thing that the book won’t do is to tell you whether to marry your partner or not.
-That is a personal decision and as far as I’m concerned, whether you marry your partner or not is not relevant to the partner visa process because you can apply as a defacto couple.
-In fact, most readers that I’ve had the pleasure of talking with apply as defacto couples.
+That is a personal decision and as far as I’m concerned, whether you marry your partner or not is not relevant to the partner visa process because you can apply as a defacto couple in a registered relationship.
+In fact, most readers that I’ve had the pleasure of talking with apply as defacto couples by registering their relationships.
 I have only encountered a handful who are married or wish to come to Australia to get married.

 Bonus question – because we can!